 4 Self-Love Habits We Don't Do Enough

 I am a firm believer that being nice can actually get you a long way, especially with yourself.
-Sometimes our inner thoughts can be really harmful to our mental health and well-being.
-If it's not something you would say to someone you love, why say it to yourself?
-It isn’t easy not to pick on yourself, especially on those days when you just feel like you're messing up.
-But there are ways to improve, and when you practice self-appreciation and positive ways to speak to yourself, you’ll realize just how important it is to always be kind to you.
+Sometimes our inner thoughts can be harmful to our mental health and well-being.
+If it's not something we would say to someone we love, why would we say it to ourselves?
+But, on those days when we feel like we're messing up, it can be extra challenging to infuse ourselves with positive self-talk.
+The more we practice self-appreciation and positive self-dialogue, the easier it becomes to value the necessity of being kind to ourselves.
+Read on for four self-love and self-respect tips many of us just don't do enough of.

 Our minds tend to focus on everything that is going wrong instead of what’s going right.
-If you stop and think about it, there is so much more good that is happening all around you that you may not realize.
-Although the day might not have turned out the way you planned, shift your mind to focus on something you achieved, or something else you may look forward to throughout the week.
-Sometimes, when you let go of the stresses of the day and work on not blaming yourself, you’ll realize some things are not as bad as they seem in your mind.
+If we stop and assess, there is often more good happening around us than we realize in our hustle and haste.
+Although the day might not have turned out the way we planned, we have the power to shift our mind to focus on what we achieved, or focus on something else in the coming week.
+When we let go of the stresses of the day and stop blaming ourselves for any glitches along the way, we make room for more peace and a positive view.

-You will always be there for yourself even when no one else will be, so try practicing being someone you can count on.
-That means let yourself know it will be okay.
-Focus on thoughts that actually bring you value and constructive ideas.
-When we use inner dialogue that is hurtful, it may lead to making your current situation worse.
-Focus on reassurance and remember that some problems have their own funny way of working themselves out.
+We will always be there for ourselves even during times when no one else appears to be, so it makes sense to practice being the someone we can count on.
+That means we can reassure ourselves we know we'll be okay.
+We can focus on thoughts that bring us value and constructive ideas.
+When we speak a negative inner dialogue to ourselves, it's even more hurtful than hearing it from someone else, and leads to further negatively impacting our current state.
+We can focus on the reassurance that some problems have their own funny way of working themselves out.